ESA: Entity Summarization with Attention: Proposed Model

 \subsection{Supervised Attention}

-Attention Model (AM)~\cite{Chaudhari2019AnAS}~\cite{Vaswani2017AttentionIsAllYouNeed} is a mainstream neural network in various tasks such as Natural Language Processing~\cite{Chan2016ListenAA}~\cite{Young2018RecentTI}.
-For instance, in machine translation tasks~\cite{Luong2015EffectiveAT}, only certain words in the input sequence may be relevant for predicting the next~\cite{Chaudhari2019AnAS}~\cite{Young2018RecentTI}.
+Attention Model (AM) is a mainstream neural network in various tasks such as Natural Language Processing~\cite{Young2018RecentTI}~\cite{Vaswani2017AttentionIsAllYouNeed}.
+For instance, in machine translation tasks~\cite{Luong2015EffectiveAT}, only certain words in the input sequence may be relevant for predicting the next~\cite{Chaudhari2019AnAS}.
 AM incorporates this notion by allowing the model to dynamically pay attention to only certain parts of the input that help in performing the task at hand effectively.
 In entity summarization task, when users observe the facts in each subject, they may pay more attention to certain facts than the rest, which can be modeled based on AM by assigning an attention weight for each fact in the subject.
-We address this idea into two tasks: